Association of Licensed Battlefield Guides, Inc.

-2013 will mark the second year of Licensed Battlefield Guide-led "Walks Through History."
+2015 is the Centennial Year of the start of our modern LBG force.
+It will also mark the fourth year of Licensed Battlefield Guide-led "Walks Through History."
 Each Tuesday evening, Guides will lead an evening walk dedicated to a specific topic.
-These are ideal for those who desire a more in-depth look at one aspect of the Battle of Gettysburg, or simply are looking for something to do on a beautiful, and at times not-so-beautiful, summer evening.
+These are ideal for those who desire a more in-depth look at one aspect of the Battle of Gettysburg, or simply are looking for something to do on a beautiful, and at times not-so-beautiful, summer evenings.
 Each session is offered for a fee of $30, payable to the Association of Licensed Battlefield Guides.
 Purchase six programs and a seventh can be selected for free.
-If you wish to participate in all thirteen summer programs, the total cost would be $360.
-(11 paid plus 1 free session).

 Cost: $30 per session.
 (Buy 6 - get one free); Click for details.